Bengali input methods: Borno Keyboard

-Borno (বর্ণ) is a 100% ad-free Bangla input method editor for Android, maintained and developed Codepotro.
-Even though its Android version is proprietary software, a free software version exist, known as Borno Lite, but available only for Windows.
+Borno (বর্ণ) is a Bangla input method editor for Android, maintained and developed by Codepotro.
+Even though its Android version is proprietary software, a free software version exists, known as Borno Lite, but available only for Windows.
 It has nine different Bangla keyboard layouts including Borno Phonetic, which is a phonetic keyboard layout like Avro.
 It is still under development.